 2. Imagine your posterity.

-To give yourself motivation on those days when you feel like being a transitional character is all too much work, take five for a quick visualization exercise.
+To give yourself motivation on those days when you feel like being a transitional character is too much work, take five for a quick visualization exercise.
 First, imagine the negative effects you could pass down to your kids, and their kids, if you don’t uphold this new set of standards.
 For example, if you come from a family where most everyone is obese, imagine your kids married and overweight, and your obese grandchildren wheezing as they try to play, being bullied for their size, and getting a diagnosis of childhood diabetes.
-Now wipe that disconcerting scene from your mind and imagine instead your grown children in another way: fit and happily looking on as their own healthy kids energetically romp around the backyard.
+Now wipe that disconcerting scene from your mind and instead imagine your grown children in another way: fit and happily looking on as their own healthy kids energetically romp around the backyard.

 When you get overwhelmed about the effort it takes to reverse negative familial patterns, take the time to think about the kind of life you want for your posterity.
 Will they be telling stories to their children and grandchildren about how just three generations ago divorce, poverty, obesity, and addiction were the family norm, but that it all changed with you?